bandframework/bandframework/resources/dev_guide/git_instructions_for_submodules.md

 ### Later when you have made changes to your software and want to update the bandframework with this change do the following

+> While on the develop branch (or a branch created from develop) go into bandframework/software and issue `  git submodule update --remote`
-> Go into the bandframework/software/your_sub_module
+> Then, add the changes for your_submodule:
-`  git pull origin`
-> Go back to the previous directory: bandframework/software
  ```
- git add .
+ git add your_submodule
- git commit -m "updating the submodule"
+ git commit -m "updating the submodule your_submodule"
  git push origin develop
  ```
- > Then you have to repeat the above procedure under "Put your software on bandframework develop branch"

 ## BAND-recommended way to log data for BAND packages added via submodules